MicrosoftDocs/gestures-docs/getting-started-gestures-service.md

 #### **Gesture Detection section**

-The Gesture Detection section depicts the detection history of all registered gestures.
+The **Gesture Detection** section depicts the detection history of all registered gestures.
 Recall that [every gesture is represented as a state-machine](index.md#gesture).
 A correct execution of a given gesture corresponds to a sequence of states in its state-machine, such that the first state in the sequence is an initial state and the final state is a receiving state.

-Following is a snapshot of the Gesture Detection section.
-Each line corresponds to a different gesture that was registered at some point in time.
+Following is a snapshot of the **Gesture Detection** section.
+Every gesture that was registered at some point in time corresponds to a couple of lines in the UI - one line for each hand.
 The highlighted lines at the top correspond to gestures currently registered and the grayed out lines at the bottom correspond to gestures that are currently de-registered.

 ![Gestures Service UI](Images/MicrosoftGesturesService_Timeline.png)

+Depending on its definition, a gesture can be executed by a specific designated hand (right or left) or by either one of the hands (you can specify this when defining [HandPoses](https://docs.microsoft.com/en-us/dotnet/api/microsoft.gestures.handpose) associated with the gesture, assigning them a [PalmPose](https://docs.microsoft.com/en-us/dotnet/api/microsoft.gestures.palmpose) constraint constructed using either [SingleHandContext](https://docs.microsoft.com/en-us/dotnet/api/microsoft.gestures.singlehandcontext) or [AnyHandContext](https://docs.microsoft.com/en-us/dotnet/api/microsoft.gestures.anyhandcontext)).
+For a given gesture, the **[Right]** (**Left**) line details the history of execution by the right (left) hand.
+Only when the **Enable two hands [Experimental]** box in the **System** section of the UI is checked, left hand detection is enabled and the **[Left]** lines will become highlighted.

 There are three columns in the **Gesture Detection** section of the UI: